 "You are always welcome to that, my son," Lucius said, smiling, a Dumbledore-ish twinkle in his eyes Draco failed to notice.

 "It's about Harry…"

 "Yes?"
 Draco didn't hear how eager Lucius sounded.

-"It's about Harry," Draco stated firmly after a long pause.
-"Last night… he told me he loved me."
+"It's about Harry.
+Last night, he told me he loved me."